Caserta: Climate

+According to the Köppen climate classification, Caserta experiences a hot-summer Mediterranean climate (Csa).
 The city of Caserta is located in the largest flat area of Campania and is surrounded by the Apennine mountains.
 The particular position favours the beneficial influences of the sea which, especially in winter, makes temperatures mild.
 During the summer season, this area is one of the hottest in the region, with maximum temperatures sometimes exceeding 30 degrees.
 The inland areas extend to the surrounding mountains, often affected by the cold currents of the north-east with fairly low temperatures and snow in winter.
 The Matese is the coldest and snowiest in the whole area.